NicodemusGurion/nicodemusgurion.github.io/_posts/2023-11-27-The Trinity Doctrine in the Bible.md

 And Jesus said, “I am, and you will see **the Son of Man** seated at the right hand of Power, and **coming with the clouds of heaven**.”
 63 And the high priest tore his garments and said, “What further witnesses do we need?
 64 **You have heard his blasphemy**.
 What is your decision?”
 And **they all condemned him as deserving death.**

-When putnunder oath, Jesus reveals that he is [The Cloud Rider](#the-cloud-rider) and [the Son of Man](#the-son-of-man), two divine titles that are unique to Jehovah God.
+When put under oath, Jesus reveals that he is [The Cloud Rider](#the-cloud-rider) and [the Son of Man](#the-son-of-man), two divine titles that are unique to Jehovah God.
 Thus claiming to be God he was judged as a blasphemer.

+## Luke 5: 20-25

+> 20 And when he saw their faith, he said, “Man, your sins are forgiven you.”
+21 And the scribes and the Pharisees began to question, saying, “Who is this who speaks blasphemies?
+Who can forgive sins but God alone?”
+22 When Jesus perceived their thoughts, he answered them, “Why do you question in your hearts?
+23 Which is easier, to say, ‘Your sins are forgiven you,’ or to say, ‘Rise and walk’?
+24 But that you may know that the Son of Man has authority on earth to forgive sins”--he said to the man who was paralyzed--“I say to you, rise, pick up your bed and go home.”
+25 And immediately he rose up before them and picked up what he had been lying on and went home, glorifying God.

+When the scribes get upset and accuse Jesus of blasphemy because Jesus forgives sins.
+This is something only God can do.
+See [Daniel 9:9](#daniel-9-9), [Psalm 103:2,3](#psalm-103-2-3), [Psalm 130:3,4](#psalm-130-3-4) and [Isaiah 43:25](#isaiah-43-25) for example.
+This proves the deity of Jesus.

-## Luke 21:27
+## Luke 21: 27

 > And then they will see the Son of Man **coming in a cloud** with power and great glory.

 Jesus is [The Cloud Rider](#the-cloud-rider), a unique attribute of God.

-## John 1:1
+## John 1: 1

 > In the beginning was the Word, and the Word was with God, and the Word was God.